MajedAlghoul/inventory-management-system/README.md

 ### Resources Description
 1. Item: Describes the relations and attributes a product in the system has.<br>
     Attributes:<br>
-    - A. Item ID: PK, Identifies Items Uniquly
+    - Item ID: PK, Identifies Items Uniquly
-    - B. Item Name: Describes Items
+    - Item Name: Describes Items
-    - C. Item Price: Gives Value TO Items
+    - Item Price: Gives Value TO Items
-    - D. Item Avalibility: Evaluates If The Item Can Be Ordered
+    - Item Avalibility: Evaluates If The Item Can Be Ordered
 2. Inventory: Describes the inventory management of the products in the system, including its quantity.
     Attributes:
     A)Item ID: PK, FK, Identifies Items In Inventory Uniquly